tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 ```

 In this particular example, the keys are strings.
 A dictionary key can be any
 *immutable* (non-changeable) type, such as strings or numbers.
-You *can't* use a
+However, keys
-*list* as a key, since changing the list could cause the dictionary to lose
+*can't* be *lists*, since changing the list could cause the dictionary to lose
-track of the position of its associated value (the position of value depends on
+track of the position of its associated value (the position of a value depends
-its key).
+on its key).

-You access values in a dictionary by using its associated key.
-For example:
+You normally access values in a dictionary by using its associated key.
+For
+example:

 ```
 >>> age['Marge']